7 June 2011, The details of the dividends are made public

-To receive a dividend you must own fund units when the market closes on the 7th June 2009.
-The last day to buy fund units and still receive a dividend is hence the 7th June.
-You can then sell your fund units the following day, you will still receive dividend.
+To receive a dividend you must own fund units when the market closes on the 8th June 2011.
+The last day to buy fund units and still receive a dividend is hence the 8th June.
+You can then sell your fund units the following day and still receive dividend.

 Why do the funds pay dividends?